JustinLove/hodgepodge/README.md

 # HodgePodge

-Allow mixing compatible server mods, especially single-units
+Manages adding units to the build bar.

-Three great beasts bar the way:
+Three great beasts bar the way to composable server mods:

 - Unable to update strategic icons: Wounded.
 Icon Reloader can refresh previously known icon ids.
 - Build bar is defined statically in the UI: Dying.
 HodgePodge has a proof of concept for incremental additions, but is still jamming units into fixed locations without regard for previous occupants.
-It has to monkey punch the `unit_specs` handling and may eventually need a complete javascript shadow to offer full functionality.
+It may eventually need a complete build bar shadow to offer full functionality.
 - `unit_list.json`: Scratched; still a blocking issue.
-HodgePodge reimpliments `unit_specs` digests from scratch; this allows units to appear in the the correct buildable lists, but the server does not accept build commands for new units.
-Buildable lists based on code by Raevn

-## Making Piecemeal Units Mods
+## Making Piecemeal Units Mods (not really)

 Pick one of the unused strategic icons and shadow it.
 Add `"si_name": "thenameyoushadowed"` to your unit json.
 Try to avoid one used by other piecemeal mods (this should get a *little* better)